 Experience Kenya in your gap year

-Independent TravelThis is your opportunity to experience the incredible sights of Kenya with your fellow volunteers.
+Adventure TravelThis is your opportunity to experience the incredible sights of Kenya with your group.

 24/7 SupportWe know you’ll love the independence but it’s also a huge step so be assured we will support you all the way.